202420505/TREE_CALENDAR/POLICY.md

 ## 5. RETENTION
 We retain your personal information to provide services to you and as otherwise necessary to comply with our legal obligation, resolve disputes, and enforce our agreements.
-We will retain your personal information as long as we need it to provide services to you, unless we are otherwise required by law or regulations to retain your personal information longer.
+We will retain your personal information not longer than you keep your account, unless we are otherwise required by law or regulations to retain your personal information longer.
+If you would like to stop us using your personal information, you shall request that we erase your personal information and close your Account.
+Please note that even after deletion of your account we may keep some of your information for tax, legal reporting and auditing obligations.

+## 6. SECURITY
+We have implemented security measures designed to protect the personal information you share with us, including physical, electronic and procedural measures.
+Among other things, we regularly monitor our systems for possible vulnerabilities and attacks.
+Regardless of the measures and efforts taken by us, the transmission of information via internet, email or text message is not completely secure.
+We do not guarantee the absolute protection and security of your personal information.
+We therefore encourage you to avoid providing us or anyone with any sensitive information of which you believe its disclosure could cause you substantial or irreparable harm.
+If you have any questions regarding the security of our Site or Services, you are welcome to contact us at mrq.develop@hotmail.com.

-## 6. YOUR RIGHTS
+## 7. YOUR RIGHTS
 You are entitled to a range of rights regarding the protection of your personal information.
 Those rights are:

  - The right to access the information we have about you.
 If you wish to access your personal information that we collect, you can do so at any time by contacting us using the contact details provided below.